PointCloudLibrary/pcl/doc/tutorials/content/executor.rst

 Now, let's break down the code piece by piece.

 In the following lines, we create a Point Cloud structure, then fill the input cloud using `CloudGenerator`.
-The generator uniformly fills the input cloud with a point cloud having width & height as 200 (using 128 as the seed value).
-Each point is generated with x,y & z co-ordinates in between the range -20 & 20.
+The generator uses 128 as seed value to uniformly fill the input cloud with a point cloud having width & height as 200.
+Each point is generated with x,y & z co-ordinates in range [-20, 20].

 .. literalinclude:: sources/executor/executor.cpp
    :language: cpp